Last Updated on February 15, 2021

 Total Water Filtration and Storage Weight: 4.1 oz | .26 lb | 116 grams

-This power bank can recharge your smartphone up to two times on your next trek, which will allow you to access digital maps, take photos, and message loved ones for days on end.
-Coming in at $10, this battery bank is an inexpensive piece of gear that should be on any budget backpacker’s list.
+This power bank can recharge your smartphone up to two times on your next trek, which’ll allow you to access digital maps, take photos, and message loved ones for days on end.
+Coming in at around $10, this battery bank is an inexpensive piece of gear that should be on any budget backpacker’s list.

 Weight: 4.4 oz | 125 grams